SModelS/smodels/docs/manual/source/SMSDefinitions.rst

 The so-called `base module <base.html#base>`_ contains the basic tools necessary for creating and describing simplified model topologies (|SMS|).
-Below we describe the basic concepts and language used in SModelS to describe |SMS topologies|.
+Below we describe the basic concepts and language used in SModelS to describe |SMS|.

 .. _SMS:

-Simplified Model Topology (SMS)
+Simplified Model Spectrum (SMS)
 -------------------------------

-A simplified model topology representing the production and decay of BSM states is called a SMS in the SModelS language.
+The specific sequence of production and decays of BSM states is called an SMS (or SMS topology) in the SModelS language.
-The SMS are represented by a graph structure containing nodes and edges as shown below:
+A graph representation of an SMS is shown in :numref:`Fig. %s <smsExample>`:

 .. _smsExample: